vacu9708/Study-records/Database/Normalization/readme.md

 **Performance optimization on reads**: In systems where read operations significantly outweigh write operations, denormalization can be employed to enhance query performance.<br>
 By consolidating related data into a single table or duplicating data across multiple tables, the need for complex JOINs and lookups can be reduced, resulting in faster query execution.<br>
 ### Caution!
-Denormalization introduces data redundancy, so it is crucial to assess the impact of denormalization on data integrity and ensure appropriate mechanisms are in place to maintain consistency.<br>
+Denormalization introduces data redundancy, so it is crucial to assess the impact of denormalization on data inconsistency and ensure appropriate mechanisms are in place to maintain consistency.<br>
-Also, the benefits of data integrity often outweigh the performance impact of JOIN operations.<br>
+Also, the benefits of data inconsistency often outweigh the performance impact of JOIN operations.<br>
 - Duplicated data across multiple tables raises the possibility of overlooking some modifications during updates, leading to data inconsistencies.
 - Speed when updating redundant data is slowed down.
 #### Why update speed is slowed down:
-- **Overhead on index and constraint updates**: Indexes and constraints are often defined on tables to improve query performance and enforce data integrity.
+- **Overhead on index and constraint updates**: Indexes and constraints are often defined on tables to improve query performance and enforce data inconsistency.
 When duplicated data is modified, these indexes and constraints may need to be updated for each occurrence of the duplicated data.
-- **Synchronization overhead**: Modifying a piece of duplicated data may require updating all other duplicate data to maintain integrity.
+- **Synchronization overhead**: Modifying a piece of duplicated data may require updating all other duplicate data to maintain inconsistency.